-591 Springs Road, Building 2, Bedford, MA 01730

 N.B.
 Only the MCCC/MTA has the right to certify a grievance to arbitration.
 An arbitration approval request (Form G8) must be submitted to the MCCC Grievance Coordinator within ten (10) calendar days after mediation has been concluded without a settlement agreement. \